-002.110 "Air pollution control agency" means any of the following:

-002.110A The Department for purposes of Neb.
-Rev. Stat.
-Sections 81-1501 to 81-1532;

-002.110B An agency established by two or more states and having substantial powers or duties pertaining to the prevention and control of air pollution;

-002.110C A city, county, or other local government health authority; or in the case of any city, county, or other local government in which there is an agency other than the health authority charged with responsibility for enforcing ordinances or laws relating to the prevention and control of air pollution, such other agency; or

-002.110D An agency of two or more municipalities located in the same state or in different states and having substantial powers or duties pertaining to the prevention and control of air pollution.

-002.124 "Air Quality Control Region" means a region designated by the Governor, with the approval of the Administrator, for the purpose of assuring that national primary and secondary ambient air quality standards will be achieved and maintained.
-Within one year after the promulgation of a new or revised National Ambient Air Quality Standard, the Governor will designate each region as non-attainment, attainment, or unclassifiable.
-The Administrator has final approval of the designations.

-002.132 "Allowable emissions" means:
+002.12 "Allowable emissions" means:

-002.132A For a stationary source, the emissions rate of a stationary source calculated using the maximum rated capacity of the source (unless the source is subject to federally enforceable limits which restrict the operating rate, or hours of operation, or both) and the most stringent of the following:

-002.132A1 The applicable standards set forth in 40 CFR Parts 60 (Standards of Performance for New Stationary Sources) or Parts 61 or 63 (National Emission Standards for Hazardous Air Pollutants);

-002.132A2 Any applicable State Implementation Plan emissions limitation including those with a future compliance date; or

-002.132A3 The emissions rate specified as a federally enforceable permit condition, including those with a future compliance date.

-002.143 "Ambient air" means the definition found at 40 CFR § 50.1(e).

-002.154 "AP-42" refers to the Compilation of Air Pollutant Emission Factors, published by the EPA Office of Air Quality Planning and Standards.
-It contains emission factors and process information for more than 200 air pollution source categories.

-002.165 "Applicable requirement" means all of the following as they apply to emissions units in a source required to obtain an operating permit, including requirements that have been promulgated and approved by the Council through rule-making at the time of issuance but have future-effective compliance dates:
+- 002.12A For a stationary source, the emissions rate of a stationary source calculated using the maximum rated capacity of the source (unless the source is subject to federally enforceable limits which restrict the operating rate, or hours of operation, or both) and the most stringent of the following: - 002.12A1 The applicable standards set forth in 40 CFR Parts 60 (Standards of Performance for New Stationary Sources) or Parts 61 or 63 (National Emission Standards for Hazardous Air Pollutants); - 002.12A2 Any applicable State Implementation Plan emissions limitation including those with a future compliance date; or - 002.12A3 The emissions rate specified as a federally enforceable permit condition, including those with a future compliance date. - 002.13 "Ambient air" means the definition found at 40 CFR § 50.1(e). - 002.14 "AP-42" refers to the Compilation of Air Pollutant Emission Factors, published by the EPA Office of Air Quality Planning and Standards.
+It contains emission factors and process information for more than 200 air pollution source categories. - 002.15 "Applicable requirement" means all of the following as they apply to emissions units in a source required to obtain an operating permit, including requirements that have been promulgated and approved by the Council through rule-making at the time of issuance but have future-effective compliance dates:

-002.165A Any standard or other requirement;
+002.15A Any standard or other requirement;

-002.165A1 Provided for in the applicable implementation plan that implements the relevant requirements of the Act, including any revisions to that plan promulgated in 40 CFR Part 52:

-002.165A2 Uunder Chapter 12 relating to standards of performance for new stationary sources;

-002.165A3 Eestablished pursuant to Section 112 of the Act and regulations adopted by the Council in Chapter 13 relating to hazardous air pollutants listed in Appendix I;

-002.165A4 Oof the acid rain program under Chapter 5;

-002.165A5 Eestablished under Chapter 6 or pursuant to any permit or order issued by the Director under this Title;

-002.165A6 Geoverning solid waste incineration under Chapter 12 or pursuant to Section 129(e) of the Act and regulations adopted by the Council:

-002.165A7 For consumer and commercial products established under Section 183(e) of the Act and regulations adopted by the Council;

-002.165A8 For tank vessels established under Section 183(f) of the Act and regulations adopted by the Council:

-002.165A9 Aany standard or other requirement to protect stratospheric ozone as promulgated pursuant to Title VI of the Act and regulations adopted by the Council; and

-002.165B Any term or condition of any construction permits;

-002.165C Any national ambient air quality standard or increment or visibility requirement under the Prevention of Significant Deterioration Program (PSD) as defined in Chapter 1, but only as it would apply to temporary sources permitted pursuant to Chapter 6.

-002.165D "Applicable requirements under the Act" means federal regulations promulgated pursuant to the Clean Air Act, as amended, which have not been considered and adopted by the Council.
+- 002.15A1 provided for in the applicable implementation plan that implements the relevant requirements of the Act, including any revisions to that plan promulgated in 40 CFR Part 52; - 002.15A2 under Chapter 12 relating to standards of performance for new stationary sources; - 002.15A3 established pursuant to Section 112 of the Act and regulations adopted by the Council in Chapter 13 relating to hazardous air pollutants listed in Appendix I; - 002.15A4 of the acid rain program under Chapter 5; - 002.15A5 established under Chapter 6 or pursuant to any permit or order issued by the Director under this Title; - 002.15A6 governing solid waste incineration under Chapter 12 or pursuant to Section 129(e) of the Act and regulations adopted by the Council; - 002.15A7 for consumer and commercial products established under Section 183(e) of the Act and regulations adopted by the Council; - 002.15A8 for tank vessels established under Section 183(f) of the Act and regulations adopted by the Council; - 002.15A9 any standard or other requirement to protect stratospheric ozone as promulgated pursuant to Title VI of the Act and regulations adopted by the Council; and - 002.15B Any term or condition of any construction permits; - 002.15C Any national ambient air quality standard or increment or visibility requirement under the Prevention of Significant Deterioration Program (PSD) as defined in Chapter 1, but only as it would apply to temporary sources permitted pursuant to Chapter 6. - 002.15D "Applicable requirements under the Act" means federal regulations promulgated pursuant to the Clean Air Act, as amended, which have not been considered and adopted by the Council. - 002.16 "Begin actual construction" means the definition found at 40 CFR § 52.21(b)(11). - 002.17 "Best Available Control Technology" or "BACT": .For purposes other than the PSD program, means an emission limitation or a design, equipment, work practice, operational standard or combination thereof, which results in the greatest degree of reduction of a pollutant, as determined by the Director to be achievable by a source, on a case-by-case basis, taking into account energy, public health, environmental and economic impacts and other costs.